davepinch/pinchy.cc/content/topics/gaming/games/arcade/berzerk/archive.org/arcade_berzerk.md

 excerpt: >-
   Berzerk is a multi-directional shooter video arcade game, released in 1980 by Stern Electronics of Chicago.
 The player controls a green stick man.
 Using a joystick and a firing button that activates a laser-like weapon, the player navigates a simple maze filled with many robots, who fire lasers back at the player character.
 A player can be killed by being shot, by running into a robot or an exploding robot, coming into contact with the electrified walls of the maze itself, or by being touched by the player's nemesis, Evil Otto.
 notes:
-  - The game is emulated with MAME.
-For all MAME games on the Internte Archive, first press the green power button to start the emulator.
-Press tab to open settings including input controls.
+  - To start, tap the green power button on the emulator panel.
+  - To configure the emulator, press **tab** after starting the emulator.
+  - To move around, use the **arrow keys**.
-  - Use the arrow keys to move around.
-Press the left-control button while moving to fire the weapon in the direction of movement. play online of: Berzerk (arcade)
+  - To fire, hold down a movement key and press the **left-control button**. play online of: Berzerk (arcade)
 type: website
 url: /archive.org/details/arcade_berzerk/